History of Palestinian nationality: Doctrine of return

 Resolution 194 of the UN General Assembly in 1948, "refugees wishing to return to their homes and live at peace with their neighbours should be permitted to do so."
 But the Resolution also states: "Instructs the Conciliation Commission to facilitate the repatriation, resettlement and economic and social rehabilitation of the refugees" as an alternative to "return".
 Some argue that this has been converted into customary international law, enshrined as 'the right of return,' but UN General Assembly Resolutions do not establish international law.
 Those who argue for a right of return usually support a geographical basis as opposed to a religious one.
 But so-called "right of return" is not the equivalent of the Israeli Law of Return (1950) which grants citizenship to any Jewish person and their family wishing to enter Israel.

 Citizenship Regulation

 The PNA's draft Citizenship Law bestows the executive branch the right to grant, annul, or withdraw citizenship.

-Citizens without a State

-Social citizenship, T.H.
-Marshall's utopian stage of development of nationality, is inconceivable without an established political citizenship (and an industrial economy), and political citizenship presupposes civil citizenship.
-To apply Marshall's standards of citizenship to the Middle East citizens, or Palestinians more specifically, is difficult.
-Citizenship requires the institutionalization of social and political rights within the framework of a given state, which the Palestinians do not have.
-Palestinians remain unable to access constituent demos in nearly every country they have come to reside in.